128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-disabled    DHCP is disabled.
+- disabled: DHCP is disabled.
-v4          Only DHCPv4 is enabled.
+- v4: Only DHCPv4 is enabled.
-v6          Only DHCPv6 is enabled.
+- v6: Only DHCPv6 is enabled.
-v6-pd       Only DHCPv6 Prefix Delegation is enabled and the address is derived from the subnet-id and the prefix associated with the prefix-delegation-group.
+- v6-pd: Only DHCPv6 Prefix Delegation is enabled and the address is derived from the subnet-id and the prefix associated with the prefix-delegation-group.

 ## `configure authority router node device-interface network-interface dhcp-delayed-auth-key`